fvarrebola/fei/hcii17/README.md

 ```

 #### Log files
-Log files are defined in [logging.properties](/code-assistants/src/main/resources/logging.properties) file, which is also embedded in the JAR file.
-You can set the log location and log level, but a standard log file should like this once the `INFO` level is set.
+Log files are defined in the [logging.properties](/code-assistants/src/main/resources/logging.properties) file, which is also embedded in the JAR file.
+You can set the log location and log level, but a standard log file should like this:
 ```
 ...
 INFO 2017-02-01 20:21:57,768 StandardCompletionExtension - Session started.